Endosymbiosis: The Origin of Eukaryotic Cells

 One of the key differences between eukaryotic cells is that they have organs that are sealed off from the rest of the environment.

 They have a nucleus that houses chromosomes and DNA.
-Further to this, eukarya have organelle like mitochondria (through endosymbiosis) and chloroplasts all within its cell membrane.
+Further to this, eukarya have organelle like mitochondria (through endosymbiosis) and chloroplasts all within their cell membrane.

 Even though single-cell eukarya exist, eukaryotes are mostly multicellular.
 For example, the plant and animal kingdoms are mostly multicellular.